fivecar/react-native-draglist/README.md

 - `async onReordered(fromIndex: number, toIndex: number)` is called once the user drops a dragged item in its new position.
 This is *not called* if the user drops the item back in the spot it started. `DragList` will await this function, and not reset its UI until it completes, so that you can make modifications to the underlying data before the list resets its state.
   - `fromIndex` will be between `0` and `data.length` (the total number of items you gave `DragList` to render).
   - `toIndex` reflects the position to which the item should be moved in the pre-modified `data`.
 It will never equal `fromIndex`.
 So, for instance, if `toIndex` is `0`, you should make `data[fromIndex]` the first element of `data`. **Note**: if the user drags the item to the very end of the list, `toIndex` will equal `data.length` (i.e. it will reference an index that is one beyond the end of the list).
 - `onHoverChanged(index: number)` (optional): called whenever an item being dragged changes its index in the list.
-Note this is only called when the item hasn't been dropped into its final (potentially new) index yet — it's only called as the item hovers around various indicies that it could be dropped at.
+Note this is only called when the item hasn't been dropped into its final (potentially new) index yet — it's only called as the item hovers around various indices that it could be dropped at.
 - `ref: React.RefObject<FlatList<T>>` (optional): You can optionally pass a ref, which DragList will tunnel through to the underlying FlatList (via `forwardRef`).
 This is useful, for instance, if you want to `scrollToIndex` yourself on the underlying list.

 ## Typical Flow